How to Be a Bawse by Lilly Singh is a mix of self-help manual, biographical tidbits of her life and a comedy book.

 Fitness is not about big muscles and hours at the gym… Is to allow your body to keep up with your hustles

-Wow, so much great stuff in one single book it’s crazy!
+Wow, so many great quotes in one single book!

 Real Life Applications